-This Policy outlines Provanhall Housing Association's (PHA's) rules are for letting our properties.
+This Policy outlines Provanhall Housing Association's (PHA's or the Association) rules are for letting our properties.
 We will explain what we are required to do in accordance with legislation and our regulatory framework.
 We will outline measures put in place to meet the needs of the Association's stock profile and service users.